DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 kopia snapshot create $BACKUP_THIS kopia repository disconnect

-# tests if paths in BACKUP_THIS exist, exit with error if any is missing
+# kopia does not ends with error if target of backup or repository are missing
-# this makes systemd OnSuccess OnFailure behave how they should
+# this makes systemd OnSuccess OnFailure not behaving
+# below are checks if paths are reachable so that exit code is error if not
 IFS=' ' read -ra paths <<< "$BACKUP_THIS"
 for path in "${paths[@]}"; do
   if [ ! -e "$path" ]; then